 On Chicago’s south side, an average day finds kids prepping for school as their parents head off to work, and young adults trying to make a living.
 But in this tough neighborhood, real dangers threaten daily to squelch dreams, and the simplest decisions can have life or death consequences.

-If there are any Black TV shows currently on air that we have missed, please let us know in the comments, or at The Voice of Black Cincinnati.
+If there are any Black TV shows with Black actors currently on air that we have missed, please let us know in the comments, or at The Voice of Black Cincinnati.